Mr11011/collabo/README.md

 **Comparison**:

 **Firebase Storage**: Simple, free, ideal for small/medium apps, but costlier at scale.
-Amazon S3: Known for scalability and cost-efficiency in large-scale apps, which might make it seem like a safer choice for the report.
+**Amazon S3** Known for scalability and cost-efficiency in large-scale apps, which might make it seem like a safer choice for the report.
 Overkill for a small/medium apps with limited attachment needs, as its complexity and setup time.
-Supabase Storage: Less mature than firebase storage Flutter support than Firebase but it will be a good option for the open source option. but misaligning with my Firebase stack.
+**Supabase Storage** Less mature than firebase storage Flutter support than Firebase but it will be a good option for the open source option. but misaligning with my Firebase stack.

 **4. Implementation Plan**